-a.
-Only the requester receives a notification of the event associated with this request.

-- b.
-Because this feature request can be made across locations in a multi-site environment, if the location attribute of the request contains a value relating to any location other than the local site, except when the response to this request is EventError, T-Server generates a second event response that contains the same reference ID as the first event.
-This second event is either EventRemoteConnectionSuccess or EventRemoteConnectionFailed. - c.
-T-Server generates EventOnHook only after all calls are released from the device, or when the receiver is placed back on hook in the absence of any calls at all.
+- a.
+Only the requestor will receive a notification of the event associated with this request. - b.
+Since this feature request may be made across locations in a multi-site environment, if the location attribute of the request contains a value relating to any location other than the local site-except when the response to this request is EventError-there will be a second event response that contains the same reference ID as the first event.
+This second event will be either EventRemoteConnectionSuccess or EventRemoteConnectionFailed. - c.
+TReconnectCall will not function properly if Auto Hold Allowed is enabled on the Nortel Communication Server 1000 with SCCS/MLS. - d.

-d.
 All T-Servers support NAT/C requests with AttributeHomeLocation provided that this attribute identifies a network location that is capable of processing such requests.
 Refer to the Network T-Server Deployment Guides to determine whether a specific Network T-Server can process these requests.